Mount Osore, Japan: What to pack, what to wear, and when to go [2023]

 Voltage step down adapter

-A plug adapter that supports outlet types A and B. Be sure to pick the necessary kind.
-A lot of adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Be sure to pick the right kind.
+Many adapters currently sold are simply plugs and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most countries.

 Airplane phone mount